Jon-Sn0w/wash-trading-detection/README.md

 Initialize your project: If you haven't already, create a new directory for your project and run npm init in the terminal.
 This will create a package.json file.

 Install Web3: In your project directory, run npm install web3.
-This will install the Web3.js library, which is essential for interacting with the Ethereum blockchain.
+This will install the Web3.js library, which is essential for interacting with blockchain.

 Install File System (fs): The fs module is a core Node module and doesn't require separate installation.
 It's available by default.